alfrdrose/Garcia-Portfolio/README.md

 # Welcome to My GitHub Portfolio

-Hi, I'm [Your Name]!
-I'm a [your profession or focus area] with experience in [languages, frameworks, etc.].
+Hi, I'm Dan Alfred S. Garcia, a 3rd-year Computer Science student.
+I'm passionate about building applications and excited to apply my skills in real-world projects.
+I enjoy learning new technologies and solving problems through code.

 ## Projects
 Here are some of the projects I've worked on: